intelligent-soft-robots/o80_roboball2d_example/README.md

 # What it is

 o80 is a software for synchronizing and communicating with processes.
-It is a candidate for helping the development of software architecture of systems involving several processes running in parallel at various frequencies.
+It has been made for helping the development of software architecture of systems involving several processes running in parallel at various frequencies.
 This example is made to evaluate o80 in a lightweight virtual environment, before possible deployment on real systems.

 In this example, 5 processes run in parallel: